Creature Comforts: The Human-Animal Bond in Healthy Aging

 Chris McCarthy is a change rebel and healthcare innovator.
 He founded ILN Coaching & Consulting, which focuses on improving “innovation systems.”
 He led innovation at Kaiser Permanente for 20 years and at Hopelab Foundation for five years.
 Pet companions have always been part of Chris’ life and mental health.

-Chris will moderate the panel and audience discussions.
+Chris moderated the panel and audience discussions.

 Pictured: Chris & his dog Parker-Posey

 Chris is a change rebel and healthcare innovator.
 He founded ILN Coaching & Consulting, which focuses on improving “innovation systems.”
 He led innovation at Kaiser Permanente for 20 years and at Hopelab Foundation for five years, creating many award-winning solutions.
 His approach is a combination of human(ity)-centered design, system thinking, and the art of gathering.

 His work has been featured with CNN (Dec 2017), Harvard Business Review (Sept 2010), Bisognano’s “Pursuing the Triple Aim” (2012), FastCompany, the New York Times, and many more.
 He collaborated with Lyle Berkowitz, MD, as an author, on their book “Innovation with Information Technologies in Healthcare” (2012).